aizwellenstan/maya_python_ass/README.md

 # maya_python_ass
+Functions for
+- replace ass
-Function for replace ass export ass transform and import file base on ass location
+- export ass transform to json
+- import file and move to ass position